/93. Restore IP Addresses

 Strings55.5% acceptance

 Given a string of digits, generate all possible valid IPv4 addresses by inserting three dots into the string.
-Each segment between dots must be an integer between 0 and 255 (inclusive), must not have leading zeros unless the segment is exactly 0, and the order of digits must be preserved.
-Return all valid IP addresses as a list of strings.
-The order of the output does not matter.
+Each segment between dots must be a decimal integer in the range [0, 255], must not have leading zeros unless it is 0, and the order of digits must be preserved.
+Return all valid IP addresses as strings in any order.

 Example 1